 Up for grabs in unisex sizes 5 for men and 7 for women to 12 for men and 14 for women, its mid-cut profile, textile upper and leather overlays with nylon veneering offer lasting winter protection, not to mention durable support.
 The Ortholite insoles, on the one hand, enables air flow, inhibits odor and wicks away moisture for cool, sweat- and odor-free feet.
 Comfort is also enhanced as it provides ample cushioning underfoot.

-Brave through the rain and snow while looking fab and spiffy with the mid-top CT AS Street Boot Nylon.
+Brave through the rain and snow while looking fab and spiffy with the mid-top CT AS Street Cleat Nylon.
 The clean lines, metal grommets and the hits of contrasting color combine to balance out its monochromatic look while the long-wearing, textured rubber toe bumper gives this skate-park staple a rugged look atypical of the classic Chuck’s we all know and love.

 Often available in neutral colors like black, wolf grey, and medium olive, this sneaker would pair up well with most winter outfits.
 Achieve an easy going look by strutting a pair of skinny jeans, a plain shirt topped with a hoodie.
 A leather jacket and a pair of distressed denim pants will also do for a more sophisticated flair.